Selim-rtx/fall-detection-with-jetson-nano/README.md

 For this project I used a dataset provided on [Détection de chutes (2014)](https://search-data.ubfc.fr/ub/FR-13002091000019-2024-04-09_Fall-Detection-Dataset.html)

 Videos are provided in avi format and you will have to convert them into mp4 format to be process by GStreamer.
+I cut the videos with ClipChamp to get only the fall for the falling dataset and people walking and sitting for the not_falling dataset.
+After videos cutting, a video should last around 2 to 4 seconds.
+This will target specifically the desired action and reduce the workload during processing, especially during training.

 ### Executing program